Ant - Introduction

 To automate and simplify the above tasks, Apache Ant is useful.
-It is an Operating System build and deployment tool that can be executed from a command line.
+It is an Operating System build and deployment tool that can be executed from the command line.

 History of Apache Ant

-Ant was created by James Duncan Davidson (the original author of Tomcat), while flying from Europe to USA
+Ant was created by James Duncan Davidson (the original author of Tomcat).

-Ant was originally used to build Tomcat, and was bundled as part of Tomcat distribution
+It was originally used to build Tomcat, and was bundled as a part of Tomcat distribution.

-Ant was born out of the problems and complexity associated with the make tool
+Ant was born out of the problems and complexities associated with the Apache Make tool.

 Ant was promoted as an independent project in Apache in the year 2000.
 The latest version of Apache Ant as on May 2014 is 1.9.4.

 Features of Apache Ant